Table of Contents

-This allows them to focus on the task on hand instead of worrying about obtaining a banking licence and everything that comes with it.
+This allows them to focus on the task at hand instead of worrying about obtaining a banking license and everything that comes with it.

 The result is a frictionless and customized financial product.
 This product would be easy to use, attractive and relevant to the present customer base that is becoming increasingly tech-savvy.